 - During my year of samples, I only received one product twice, and that was the Smashbox Photo Finish Primer, which I received in July 2016 and April 2017.
 I do like this primer, and it admittedly was a relatively long time between getting it twice…but I still think it’s a little unacceptable.
 You’re telling me that in a store like Sephora, that carries hundreds of brands…you couldn’t find another product you wanted to showcase without repeating one?!
 Even if they insisted on doing another face primer, a simple search on Sephora’s site reveals 150+ other primers they could have chosen.
 Not really any excuse for repeating a product, imo!

 - On the flip side, Sephora rarely repeats brands.
 I don’t have a problem with getting multiple products from one brand, but they do have a lot of good variety for the most part.
 Over the course of the year I received items from 54 brands.
 The brand that has the most product representation in the box is no surprise – the in-house Sephora Collection.
 After that, Smashbox, Make Up For Ever, and Benefit each appeared three times.
 Eight brands appeared twice: Christophe Robin, Clinique, GlamGlow, Lancome, Living Proof, Ouai, Tarte, and Urban Decay.

 And that’s pretty much all I uncovered from my ~research~ if you will!
 I really find this kind of stuff interesting (clearly…as I’m sitting here with my beauty box spreadsheet lol) and I thought it would be cool to share my findings.
 I hope you found this post interesting!
-I might turn it into a kind of series, I definitely wanna do one for Target boxes too since I’ve gotten a lot of those!
+I might turn it into a kind of series, I definitely wanna do one for Target boxes too since I’ve gotten a lot of those (edit from the future: I did one about Target boxes here!)
 Thanks for reading as always! 🙂

 ❤ , Kaela